fstamenkovic/ECS154B/lab1/lab1.md

   - You can also put any Scala statement in the print statement (e.g., `printf(p"Output: ${io.output})`)
   - Use `println` to print during compilation in the Chisel code or during test execution in the test code.
 This is mostly like Java's `println`.
   - If you want to use Scala variables in the print statement, prepend the statement with an 's'.
 For example, `println(s"This is my cool variable: $variable")` or `println("Some math: 5 + 5 = ${5+5}")`.

+## Common errors

+Note: We will populate this with questions from Piazza when it looks like many people are running into the same issue.

 ### Cannot find cpu.registers.regs_5 in symbol table